-How To Keep Your Cat From Begging During the Holidays November 12 2019, 0 Comments
+How To Keep Your Cat From Begging During the Holidays (Or Anytime) November 10 2020, 0 Comments

 Is your cat an uninvited guest at your Thanksgiving dinner table?
 Do they jump onto counters and tables just to get a nibble of turkey?
 Or do they meow constantly for food while you’re trying to eat?
 Here’s how to help curtail your cat’s begging at the dinner table this holiday season!